bragma/winston-azure-application-insights/README.md

 * Setting the APPINSIGHTS_INSTRUMENTATIONKEY environment variable (supported by the Application Insights SDK)

-** I get an error when using the logger **
+**I get an error when using this transport**

-If you see the error:
+If you receive the error:
 "Instrumentation key not found, pass the key in the config to this method or set the key in the environment variable APPINSIGHTS_INSTRUMENTATIONKEY before starting the server"

 Then you didn't specify a suitable instrumentation key.
 See the section above.

 ## Examples

-See demo.js for a small example.
+See `demo.js` for a small example.

 ## Options

 TBD

 ## Log Levels

 Supported log levels are the following:

 Winston Level | App Insights level